stef-k/meteor_project_layout/README.md

-## A bash script to create Meteor project layouts
+## A bash script to create directory structures for new Meteor projects

 ### Usage: